University of Iloilo: The old university seal

 The old seal of the University of Iloilo has twelve continuous undulating and well-defined convex curves, each representing the twelve schools and colleges that composed the institution at the time it was granted the University status on December 17, 1968.
 These were the (1) laboratory School Unit, (2) High School Unit (Day Class), (3) High School Unit (Evening Class), (4) College of Arts & Sciences, (5) College of Commerce and Accountancy, (6) College of Criminology, (7) College of Education, (8) College of Engineering, (9) College of Agriculture, (10)Department of Nursing, (11) College of Law, and (12) School of Graduate Studies.
 Each wave exerts a potent force in its respective field of endeavor, creating an individually progressive sense of movement.
 The reverse concave curves give the cohesive atmosphere and represent the flexibility to adjust to ever-changing conditions.

 The word Excelsior is the institution's inspiring force.
 The right hands of a man and a woman represent action in a coeducation environment.
 The lighted torch stands for the means by which truth and knowledge is achieved, with Truth as the ultimate goal, of the search.

 The two stars represent the Lopez brothers, Don Eugenio and Hon.
 Fernando Lopez, who both conceived this institution especially intended for the poor and the middle class.
 July 1, 1947 was its foundation year.
 A serif font was used to symbolize dignity.
 The colors green and gold are the University colors; the green symbolizing the youthful vigor of a young and growing institution and the gold, the enduring luster and splendor of the ideals for which its stands.

-Academics

-University of Iloilo offers the following academic programs through its various academic units (list as of May 2014):